Chai112/Deep-Crimson-Chess/README.md

 Chuck it in a CNN and hopefully it works.
 A test CNN project would be nice to start with just to check it works for other datasets.

 04/07/22: Found an [interesting youtube video](https://www.youtube.com/watch?v=ffzvhe97J4Q) which seems to use a CNN to draw stockfish(!).
 This seems to support that it would work.
 I looked at the code and it seems very elegant, but they did not code the chess engine themselves.
 I think I will try a CNN as it seems very elegant but I do want to encorporate master games into the dataset so that my engine is more "human."

+### Concept 2.2.1: Evaluate white/black to move
+At the moment, the program only evaluates black to move.
+The program can double its training data by simply reversing the board and reversing the signs of the pieces: black becomes white and vice versa.
+This also would allow the engine to play as white as well

+### Concept 2.2.2: Feed attributes into FC layer
+Extra attributes such as the pieces remaining should be fed into the Fully Connected (FC) layer as a second input.
+See [this](https://pyimagesearch.com/2019/02/04/keras-multiple-inputs-and-mixed-data/) for reference.

 ### Concept 2.1.1:
 Instead of one-hot encoding features as one grid for each piece and colour, encode them as 0 - no piece, -1 black, 1 white.
 Do not do this for the pawns though as their attack is one-facing: instead, make sure that they are two different grids.
 This reduces the matrix down to 8*8*(6+ 1) = 448 instead of 8*8*12 = 768 (58% of original) and also logically makes sense as the severity of positions should be around the same.